At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Customise your CV to reflect your experience in income management or debt recovery, particularly in a social housing context.
-Use specific examples to demonstrate your skills and achievements.
+Use specific examples that demonstrate your customer service skills and any relevant achievements.

-Craft a Compelling Cover Letter: Write a cover letter that addresses the specific requirements of the role.
-Mention your knowledge of welfare benefits and how your experience aligns with the responsibilities outlined in the job description.
+Craft a Compelling Cover Letter: Write a cover letter that addresses why you are a good fit for the role.
+Mention your understanding of the association's policies and procedures, and how your background aligns with their needs.

 Proofread Your Application: Before submitting, thoroughly proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.